airbytehq/airbyte/docs/managing-airbyte/connector-updates.md

 2. Accept the update for each individual connection using the affected connector.
 This allows you to review and potentially adjust the connection settings before applying the update.

 Note that in an Airbyte Open Source or Self-Managed Enterprise instance, syncs are not automatically paused.
 This differs from what you would see in Airbyte Cloud.
-Syncs will not be paused if you miss the deadline for a major update.
-However, it's strongly recommended to update promptly to avoid potential compatibility issues.
+Although syncs will not be paused if you miss the deadline for a major update, we recommended you update promptly to avoid potential compatibility issues.

 <!-- Maybe a short clip from arcade showing opt-in and updating -->